-Work on the room will encompass significant upgrades to the lighting, including new systems for architectural and programming lighting that will illuminate and enhance the room's original design.
-The Veterans Room will also be soundproofed and acoustically engineered and heating, air conditioning, and power will be discreetly installed to transform the room into a state-of-the-art venue for a diverse array of cultural events, ranging from performances and exhibitions to educational workshops and lectures.
+Work on the room encompasses significant upgrades to the lighting, including new systems for architectural and programming lighting that will illuminate and enhance the room's original design.
+The Veterans Room is also being soundproofed and acoustically engineered.
+Heating, air conditioning, and power is being discreetly installed to transform the room into a state-of-the-art venue for a diverse array of cultural events, ranging from performances and exhibitions to educational workshops and lectures.

-The project will also include the removal of wall coverings, paint, varnish, and over-floor that were added over the years; the repair or replacement of broken and damaged elements of the room; and the cleaning and restoration of artwork, including a monumental frieze by Francis Millet and George Yewell and decorative glass by Tiffany.
+The project also includes the removal of wall coverings, paint, varnish, and over-floor that were added over the years; the repair or replacement of broken and damaged elements of the room; and the cleaning and restoration of artwork, including a monumental frieze by Francis Millet and George Yewell and decorative glass by Tiffany.
 The original decorative surfaces, including the ceiling and floor, will be de-layered to reveal their intended colors and design, then varnished for protection.
-The wallpaper, originally designed by Tiffany and Wheeler and removed in the mid-20th century, will be reinterpreted in a design by Herzog & de Meuron.

-Missing areas of the original surface will be filled in to create a unified appearance.
-The original built-in benches will be reupholstered and new window and door treatments, as well as new furniture, will be added.
+The wallpaper, originally designed by Tiffany and Wheeler and removed in the mid-20th century, has been reinterpreted in a design by Herzog & de Meuron.
+Missing areas of the original surface are being filled in to create a unified appearance.
+The original built-in benches are being reupholstered and new window and door treatments, as well as new furniture, are being added.